Home Compare ALC.SW vs COO

 Alcon vs The Cooper Companies: Which Stock Looks Stronger in 2026?

-The Cooper Companies holds the cleaner structural position, with the lead spread across valuation and growth.
+The Cooper Companies holds the cleaner structural position, with the lead spread across growth and valuation.
 Alcon does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The lead is spread across valuation and growth, rather than sitting in one isolated gap.
-The Cooper Companies, Inc. leads by 20 points on the overall comparison score.
+This is not just a one-metric split: both growth and valuation materially support the lead.
+The Cooper Companies, Inc. leads by 24 points on the overall comparison score.

 INDUSTRY COMPARISON